Jordan-A-Boich/Python-Scripts/README.md

 useful to others.
 Each script (or script folder) generally has its own README or header comments explaining what it does and how to run it.
 ---
-Disclaimer — read before running anything
+Disclaimer: Read before running anything
 These scripts are provided "as is", without warranty of any kind, express or implied, including but not limited to warranties of merchantability or fitness for a particular purpose.
 You run them entirely at your own risk.
-I accept no responsibility or liability whatsoever for any damage, data loss, downtime, security exposure, broken environments, or any other adverse outcome — direct or indirect — resulting from the use, misuse, or inability to use anything in this repository.
+I accept no responsibility or liability whatsoever for any damage, data loss, downtime, security exposure, broken environments, or any other adverse outcome, direct or indirect, resulting from the use, misuse, or inability to use anything in this repository.
 These are utilities I've written for my own purposes.
 They may make changes to your filesystem, download files, modify configuration, or interact with remote